-- Early examinations are not allowed.
-Late examinations without grade a. penalty are administered only when extenuating circumstances are present (such as a death in the family the week before exams or a sudden and major illness the week of exams that is documented by a physician). - A Petition for Late Examination must be submitted to the academic b. dean's office.
+- a.
+Early examinations are not allowed.
+Late examinations without grade penalty are administered only when extenuating circumstances are present (such as a death in the family the week before exams or a sudden and major illness the week of exams that is documented by a physician). - b.
+A Petition for Late Examination must be submitted to the academic dean's office.
 A \$15 fee, plus proper documentation, must accompany the petition.
 The academic committee reviews each petition and grade penalties are assessed.
-(Late exam fee is not a grade penalty.) - Students taking late exams should expect alternate versions of the c. original exams. - Not being present for the final examination automatically results in d. failure of the course. - 4.
-The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
-It is the responsibility of the student to contact the Disability Service Center and properly register for these services.
-For more information, call 918.495.7018 or go to www.studentresources.oru.edu.
+(Late exam fee is not a grade penalty.) - c.
+Students taking late exams should expect alternate versions of the original exams. - d.
+Not being present for the final examination automatically results in failure of the course.